Thursday, August 19, 2010

 What about the proposed mosque near Ground Zero?

 On one hand, that roguish enemy of religion, Christopher Hitchens, is perfectly correct – what we are witnessing here is an alarmingly stupid debate, driven almost entirely by emotional incoherence and the lowest form of political demagoguery.
 But if the controversy is really so stupid, then why did Hitchens see fit to comment?
 Why did President Obama?
 Why are so many of us drawn to it?
 There’s something truly fascinating about the ferocity of emotion unleashed by this issue.
-Even if there’s precious little rational argument being offered, I would suggest that the triumph of irrationality itself makes it a worthy subject of careful examination.

 So why all the fuss?
 As a matter of rights and Constitutional Law, there’s no issue at all.
 In the United States of America, folks have the right to practice their religion even if you and I don’t like that religion or are offended by the beliefs that particular religion propagates.
 Freedom of religion includes the freedom to purchase land and operate a house of worship.
 To not know that is to not know the essentials of America’s history, the Constitution, or our founding principles.
 But enough Civics 101.
 Even Sarah Palin acknowledges that the Muslims behind the Park 51 Cordoba Initiative have the right to build a mosque (or more accurately here, an Islamic community center which includes a mosque).
 The question, Palin insists, is whether they should build it.
 That at least settles the practical aspect of the debate.
 If the organizers have a right to build it, what legitimate grounds are there for asking New York City (much less President Obama) to deny them that right?
 I’ve never heard a straight answer from Palin or anyone else.